meetings/developer-docs/data-api/resources/meeting_participants/README.md

 ### Sending draft participant invitations

 Draft participants can be turned into real participants using an action to send their invites simultaneously.
 This is documented in the [meetings resource documentation](../meetings).

+### Resending invitations

+    POST /v1/meeting_participants/:id/resend_invitation

+The effect of this action depends on wether the participant is a part of a running scheduling or not.